jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-this years dataset, the human element was a component of 68% of breaches, roughly the same as the previous period described in the 2023 DBIR.In this issue, we are introducing an expanded concept of a breach involving a third party that includes partner infrastructure being affected and
+this years dataset, the human element was a component of 68% of breaches, roughly the same as the previous period described in the 2023 DBIR.
+In this issue, we are introducing an expanded concept of a breach involving a third party that includes partner infrastructure being affected and